 This will affect over 850 million users who still rely on it, including many small and medium-sized businesses and home users.
 You may ask yourself: What exactly will happen on 14 October 2025, or the day after?
 The answer is that Microsoft will no longer provide technical support and essential security updates to Windows 10 users, but the OS will continue to function, meaning that you can use your computer as usual, but without being provided with any updates.

-So this upcoming change raises countless concerns and considerations for every single user having Windows 10 on his computer, because the clock is ticking, and there is not much time to delay the decision on how to proceed after 14 October 2025.
+So this upcoming change raises countless concerns and considerations for every single user having Windows 10 on their computer, because the clock is ticking, and there is not much time to delay the decision on how to proceed after 14 October 2025.

 These users will find themselves in a delicate situation given that Windows 10 has been the backbone of business operations and personal computing for a decade since Microsoft released it back in 2015.
 If you are among them and continue using Windows 10, and you’re wondering how to prepare or what your options are as the end-of-life date of Windows 10 approaches, rest assured; we’ve got you covered.